BigOokie/skywire-wing-commander/README.md

 I won't cover specifics here - I suggest you Google it.

-Once you have created a new Bot, the `@BotFather` will provide you with details similar to the below:
+Once you have created a new bot, the `@BotFather` will provide you with details similar to the below:
 ```
 @BotFather:
 Done!
 Congratulations on your new bot.
 You will find it at t.me/{YOUR-BOT-NAME_bot}.
 You can now add a description, about section and profile picture for your bot, see /help for a list of commands.
-By the way, when you've finished creating your cool bot, ping our Bot Support if you want a better username for it.
+By the way, when you've finished creating your cool bot, ping our bot Support if you want a better username for it.
 Just make sure the bot is fully operational before you do this.

 Use this token to access the HTTP API:
 NNNNNNNNN:ABCD1234abc1_aBCD12345EFghiJK1234ab

-For a description of the Bot API, see this page: https://core.telegram.org/bots/api
+For a description of the bot API, see this page: https://core.telegram.org/bots/api
 ```

 You will need to paste the (API) `token` provided by the `@BotFather` into your `config.toml` file .

 ### Suggested Bot Settings
 The `@BotFather` allows you to control certain settings for the bot - including its ability to participate in group chats.
-At this stage the Bot has been designed for use in private chats only.
+At this stage the bot has been designed for use in private chats only.
 Further, I would strongly recommend not allowing it to be used by anyone other than youself or within group context.

 ## Install and Build
 The **Wing Commander** bot is designed to operate on your Skywire Manager Node - it is not intended or expected to function on a subordinate Node that does not run the Skywire Manager.